Watch our video to find out more

 What’s so different about Ambionics?

-We are raising funds so that we can continue to work on a totally novel approach.
-We are developing a unique way to operate a mechanical hand.
-We can achieve this without expensive motors, control systems and batteries or complicated wire and lever mechanisms and harnesses.
-By placing water-filled rubber sacks (actuators) at pressure points on the body (e.g. under the arm, inside the socket or even within a shoe!) pressure can be generated by the user which then operates the system.
+We are raising funds and seeking grants in order to continue our work on a totally new approach and a unique way to operate a mechanical hand.
+We believe we can achieve this without expensive motors, control systems and batteries or complicated wire and lever mechanisms and harnesses.
+By placing water-filled rubber sacks (actuators) at pressure points on the body (e.g. under the arm, inside the socket or even within a shoe!) pressure can be generated by the user which then operates the grabbing system.
 It’s simple.
 In fact it’s exactly how spiders move their legs!

 “Putting the ‘bio’ back into bionics”